-The Fund is a corporation organized under the laws of the Commonwealth of Puerto Rico ("Puerto Rico") and is registered as an open-end management investment company under the Investment Company Act of 1940, as amended (the "1940 Act"), as of May 14, 2021.
-The Fund's offering of securities is registered under the Securities Act of 1933, as amended (the "1933 Act").
+The Fund is a corporation organized under the laws of the Commonwealth of Puerto Rico (the "Commonwealth" or "Puerto Rico") and is registered as an open-end investment company under the Investment Company Act of 1940, as amended (the "1940 Act"), as of May 14, 2021.
+The Fund's offering of securities are registered under the Securities Act of 1933, as amended (the "33 Act").